Recent Advances in Fully Dynamic Graph Algorithms: Introduction

 \section{Introduction}

 A (fully) dynamic graph algorithm is a data structure that supports edge insertions, edge deletions, and answers certain queries that are specific to the problem under consideration.
 There has been a lot of research on dynamic algorithms for graph problems that are solvable in polynomial time by a static algorithm.
 The most studied dynamic problems are graph problems such as connectivity, reachability, shortest paths, or matching (see~\cite{DBLP:conf/sofsem/Henzinger18}).
 Typically, any dynamic algorithm that can handle edge insertions can be used as a static algorithm by starting with an empty graph and inserting all $m$ edges of the static input graph step-by-step.
 A fundamental question that arises is which problems can be \emph{fully dynamized}, which boils down to the question whether they admit a dynamic algorithm that supports updates in $\bigO(T(m)/m)$ time, where $T(m)$ is the static running time.
 Thus, for static problems that can be solved in near-linear time, the research community is interested in near-constant time updates.
 By now, such results have been achieved for a wide range of problems~\cite{DBLP:conf/sofsem/Henzinger18}, which resulted in a rich algorithmic toolbox spanning a wide range of techniques.
-However, while there is a large body of theoretical work on efficient dynamic graph algorithms, until recently there has been very little on their empirical evaluation.
-For some classical dynamic algorithms, experimental studies have been performed, such as for fully dynamic graph clustering~\cite{DBLP:conf/wads/DollHW11} and fully dynamic approximation of betweenness centrality~\cite{DBLP:conf/esa/BergaminiM15}.
+However, while there is a large body of theoretical work on efficient dynamic graph algorithms, most of these algorithms were never implemented and empirically evaluated.
+For some classical dynamic algorithms, experimental studies have been performed, such as early works on (all pairs) shortest paths \cite{DBLP:journals/jea/FrigioniINP98,DBLP:journals/talg/DemetrescuI06} or transitive closure~\cite{DBLP:journals/jea/KrommidasZ08} and later contributions for fully dynamic graph clustering~\cite{DBLP:conf/wads/DollHW11} and fully dynamic approximation of betweenness centrality~\cite{DBLP:conf/esa/BergaminiM15}.
 However, for other fundamental dynamic graph problems, the theoretical algorithmic ideas have received very little attention from the practical perspective.
 In particular, very little work has been devoted to engineering such algorithms and providing efficient implementations in practice.
 Previous surveys on the topic~\cite{zaroliagis2002implementations,DBLP:journals/jea/AlbertsCI97} are more than twenty years old and do not capture the state-of-the-field anymore.
 In this work, we aim to survey recent progress in theory as well as in the empirical evaluation of fully dynamic graph algorithms and summarize methodologies used to evaluate such algorithms.
 Moreover, we point to theoretical results that we think have a good potential for practical implementations.
-Lastly, there currently is a lack of fully dynamic real-world graphs available online -- most of the instances that can be found to date are insertions-only.
+Hence, this paper should help an unfamiliar reader by providing most recent references for various problems in fully dynamic graph algorithms.
+Lastly, there is currently a lack of fully dynamic real-world graphs available online -- most of the instances that can be found to date are insertions-only.
 Hence, together with this survey we will also start a new open-access graph repository that provides fully dynamic graph instances\footnote{If you have access to fully dynamic instances, we are happy to provide them in our repository. }\footnote{\url{https://DynGraphLab.github.io}}.